 Secure an Exchange Rate

 Forward contracts, are a simple risk management solution that allows you to secure an exchange rate today, but for settlement at a specific date in the future.
-The exchange rate is secure on the day that you come to an agreement, fixing the buy and sell amount, as well as the date in which the contract will mature.
-If you want to protect your foreign currency exposure from volatility then forward contracts are an effective hedging tool when it comes to future payments.
+The exchange rate is secure on the day that you come to an agreement, fixing the buy and sell amount, as well as the date on which the contract will mature.
+If you want to protect your foreign currency exposure from volatility then FX forwards is an effective hedging tool when it comes to future payments.

 There are different types of forward contracts available.
 The following contract types can be ideal for certain situations, but you should ensure you speak with a specialist, such as NewbridgeFX, who can explain what the best option is for your particular situation.